...

 Best Time to Visit

-The exact dates of the Great Migration can be difficult to predict, but the camp’s experienced guides and staff are always on hand to provide expert advice and ensure that guests make the most of their trip.
-Whether you’re a first-time visitor or a seasoned safari-goer, Basecamp Masai Mara is an ideal destination for anyone seeking an unforgettable experience.
+The exact dates of the Great Migration can be challenging to predict, but our experienced guides and staff are always on hand to advise and ensure you get the most out of your trip.
+Every trip reveals a new perspective on the magic of the Maasai Mara.

 Basecamp Masai Mara Social Media profiles: